Camber Sands

 Rye is the strongest nearby dining destination with a wide range of independent restaurants.

 Camber Sands is popular with dog walkers throughout the year.
-Dogs are permitted on parts of the beach year-round, although seasonal restrictions apply to certain sections during the summer months.
+However, seasonal restrictions apply on the main beach.

 Tips for Visiting Camber Sands